crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 Choose if you want to apply CrowdSec directives (`Normal bouncing`) or be more permissive (`Flex bouncing`).

 With the `Flex mode`, it is impossible to accidentally block access to your site to people who don’t deserve it.
-This mode makes it possible to never ban an IP but only to offer a Captcha, in the worst-case scenario.
+This mode makes it possible to never ban an IP but only to offer a captcha, in the worst-case scenario.

 ***

 `Bouncing → Public website only`

-If enabled, the admin is not bounced.
+If enabled, the admin view is not bounced.

 ***